WILSON10111/RM-SAM2/README.md

-# Official PyTorch implementation of RM-SAM2, a reliability-aware memory framework built upon SAM2 for Remote Sensing Video Object Segmentation (RSVOS).
+# RM-SAM2:Reliability-Aware Memory for Remote Sensing Video
+Object Segmentation.
 ## ✨ Overview
 The overview of our proposed RM-SAM2.
 <p align="center">